gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 - **duration**
   - Length of time to generate traffic
 - **rate**
-  - Rate at which to make memory access requests
+  - Rate at which to request data from memory
     - **Note**: This is *NOT* the rate at which memory will respond.
 This is just the rate at which requests will be made
 - **block_size**
   - The number of bytes accessed with each read/write